title

 12/1/11

-Steven Brint will participate in a conference at Stanford University on the "new ecology of higher education."
+Steven Brint participated in a conference at Stanford University on the "new ecology of higher education."

 10/21/11

-Steven Brint will give a talk on the UC budget crisis at the annual meeting of the Librarians' Association of the University of California at UC Berkeley.
+Steven Brint gave a talk on the UC budget crisis at the annual meeting of the Librarians' Association of the University of California at UC Berkeley.

 10/19/11

-Steven Brint will give a talk at the Department of Sociology, UC-Merced, on "cultural networks, political rhetoric, and the UC budget crisis."
+Steven Brint gave a talk at the Department of Sociology, UC-Merced, on "cultural networks, political rhetoric, and the UC budget crisis."

 10/10/11

-Steven Brint will give a seminar at Stanford University's Graduate School of Education on "Who Governs?
+Steven Brint gave a seminar at Stanford University's Graduate School of Education on "Who Governs?
 Comparing Dual and Managerial Control in U.S. Four-Year Colleges and Universities."

 10/4/11

-Steven Brint will participate in the Spencer Foundation conference on "The Aims of Higher Education: Problems of Morality and Justice" at Northwestern University.
+Steven Brint participated in the Spencer Foundation conference on "The Aims of Higher Education: Problems of Morality and Justice" at Northwestern University.

 08/22/11

-Steven Brint will organize a panel at the annual meeting of the American Sociological Association on "conflict in higher education."
-Panelists include: Craig Calhoun (SSRC), Jerry Jacobs (Penn), Josipa Roksa (Virginia), Edward St. John (Michigan), and Mitcell Stevens (Stanford).
+Steven Brint organized a panel at the annual meeting of the American Sociological Association on "conflict in higher education."
+Panelists included: Craig Calhoun (SSRC), Jerry Jacobs (Penn), Josipa Roksa (Virginia), Edward St. John (Michigan), and Mitcell Stevens (Stanford).

 08/22/11

-Steven Brint will present a paper on accountability movements in U.S. higher education at the American Sociological Association's annual meeting.
+Steven Brint presented a paper on accountability movements in U.S. higher education at the American Sociological Association's annual meeting.

 11/19/10

-Steven Brint will present a paper on declining fields in U.S. four-year colleges and universities, 1970-2005 at the annual meeting of ASHE in Indianapolis.
+Steven Brint presented a paper on declining fields in U.S. four-year colleges and universities, 1970-2005 at the annual meeting of ASHE in Indianapolis.

 11/01/10

-Kristopher Proctor takes a post-doctoral position at Stanford University working on a Gates foundation-sponsored grant on "the new ecology of higher education" with Michael Kirst and Mitchell Stevens.
-Kerry Mulligan begins as data manager for the Colleges & Universities 2000 Project.
+Kristopher Proctor took a post-doctoral position at Stanford University working on a Gates foundation-sponsored grant on "the new ecology of higher education" with Michael Kirst and Mitchell Stevens.
+Kerry Mulligan began as data manager for the Colleges & Universities 2000 Project.

 10/03/10

-The updated version of the Institutional Data Archive (IDA) (through 2005-06) is released.
+The updated version of the Institutional Data Archive (IDA) (through 2005-06) was released.

-Jacob Apkarian and Richard Niemeyer join Colleges & Universities 2000 as project research assistants.
+Jacob Apkarian and Richard Niemeyer joined Colleges & Universities 2000 as project research assistants.

 08/01/10

-Steven Brint is named ASA representative to Committee Q (Education) of the American Association for the Advancement of Science.
+Steven Brint was named ASA representative to Committee Q (Education) of the American Association for the Advancement of Science.

 11/05/09

-Steven Brint presents a paper on the market model and growth in academic fields during the period 1975-2000 at the ASHE national meeting in Vancouver.
+Steven Brint presented a paper on the market model and growth in academic fields during the period 1975-2000 at the ASHE national meeting in Vancouver.

 10/12/09

-Steven Brint presents a colloquium at UCLA on results from the C&U2000 study of
+Steven Brint presented a colloquium at UCLA on results from the C&U2000 study of

 changes in degrees awarded at U.S. colleges and universities, 1970-2005.